New restrictions on bank deposits of "unfriendly" creditors in Russia

 What exactly has changed?

-Amounts in excess of this threshold must be credited by the bank to a special Type "S" account, which is subject to operational restrictions.
+As a general rule (unless the Russian authorities approve an alternative way), amounts in excess of this threshold must be credited by the bank to a special Type "S" account, which is subject to operational restrictions.

 1 Decree of the President of the Russian Federation No. 377 of June 1, 2026, "On Amending the Decree of the President of the Russian Federation No. 95 of March 5, 2022, "On the Temporary Procedure for Fulfilling Obligations to Certain Foreign Creditors".